DLR-TS/gdal/doc/source/drivers/vector/xodr.rst

 This driver provides read access to road network elements of an OpenDRIVE dataset.

 `OpenDRIVE <https://www.asam.net/standards/detail/opendrive/>`_ is an open industry format for lane-detailed description of road networks, commonly used in applications of the automotive and transportation systems domains.
-It bundles mathematical, continuous track geometry modelling with all necessary topological links and semantic information from traffic-regulating infrastructure (signs and traffic lights).
+It bundles polynomial, continuous road geometry modelling with all necessary topological links and semantic information from traffic-regulating infrastructure (signs and traffic lights).

 Specification version
 ---------------------

-The currently supported OpenDRIVE version is 1.4 and basically depends on what is provided by libOpenDRIVE.
+The currently supported OpenDRIVE version is 1.4 and basically depends on what is provided by `libOpenDRIVE <https://github.com/pageldev/libOpenDRIVE/>`_.

 Supported OpenDRIVE elements
 +++++++++++++++++++++++++++++

 The XODR driver exposes OpenDRIVE's different road elements as separate layers by converting geometric elements into 3-dimensional OGR geometry types.
 The following _`layer types` are currently implemented:

-* *ReferenceLine*: Road reference line as :cpp:class:`OGRLineString`.
+* *ReferenceLine*: Road reference line (``<planView>``) as :cpp:class:`OGRLineString`.
 * *LaneBorder*: Outer road lane border as :cpp:class:`OGRLineString`.
 * *Lane*: Polygonal surface (TIN) of the lane mesh as :cpp:class:`OGRTriangulatedSurface`.
 * *RoadMark*: Polygonal surface (TIN) of the road mark mesh as :cpp:class:`OGRTriangulatedSurface`.
 * *RoadObject*: Polygonal surface (TIN) of the road object mesh as :cpp:class:`OGRTriangulatedSurface`.

-All TIN layers of geometry type :cpp:class:`OGRTriangulatedSurface` can be simplified to single, simple :cpp:class:`OGRPolygon` geometries by setting the layer creation parameter `dissolveTriangulatedSurface = true`.
-This performs a :cpp:func:`UnaryUnion` which dissolves boundaries of all touching triangle patches.
+* *RoadSignal*: Polygonal surface (TIN) of the road signal mesh as :cpp:class:`OGRTriangulatedSurface`.

 Spatial reference
 -----------------